 Founder & Instructor

 Julia Kershetsky (she/her) is a native of Berks County who now resides in Philadelphia and New York City.
 She holds a Bachelor of Music degree in Classical Voice from Penn State University, a Master of Musical Theatre Performance from New York University, and a post-graduate Advanced Certificate in Vocal Pedagogy (also from NYU).
 In addition, Julia has taken part in doctoral study in Vocology with the NYU Voice Clinic.
-Always a student, Julia continues to do her own research, while staying current as a member of multiple professional organizations, including: the Pan-American Vocology Association (PAVA), The Voice Foundation, and the National Association of Teachers of Singing (NATS).
+Always a student, Julia continues to do her own research, while staying current as a member of multiple professional organizations, including: the Pan-American Vocology Association (PAVA), The Voice Foundation, New York Singing Teachers Association (NYSTA), and the National Association of Teachers of Singing (NATS).
 She is a member of the NYC NATS Mentorship Program, Class of 2018.

 An actress as well, Julia believes that theatre is an ever-changing exploration of our surroundings.
 She is one-half of the duo, Soprano friends and hopes to be performing live theatre again soon.